AzureAD/azure-activedirectory-library-for-python/README.md

 To support 'service principal' with certificate, ADAL depends on the 'cryptography' package.
 For smooth installation, some suggestions:

-*For Windows and OSX
+* For Windows and OSX

 Upgrade to the latest pip (8.1.2 as of June 2016) and just do `pip install adal`.

-*For Linux
+* For Linux

+Upgrade to the latest pip (8.1.2 as of June 2016).

 You'll need a C compiler, libffi + its development headers, and openssl + its development headers.
 Refer to [cryptography installation](https://cryptography.io/en/latest/installation/)

-*To install from source:
+* To install from source:

+Upgrade to the latest pip (8.1.2 as of June 2016).
 Before run `python setup.py install`, to avoid dealing with compilation errors from cryptography, run `pip install cryptography` first to use statically-linked wheels.
 If you still like build from source, refer to [cryptography installation](https://cryptography.io/en/latest/installation/).